 Nick Ayers has been a member of our Board since July 2023.
 Mr. Ayers served in the White House as Assistant to President Donald Trump and Chief of Staff to Vice President Michael Pence from 2017 to 2019.
 While at the White House, Nick helped shape the administration's important and high-profile initiatives.
 Currently, Mr. Ayers is the Partner and a director at C6 Creative Consulting, Inc., which he founded in 2019.
 Recently, Mr. Ayers partnered with Insight Venture Partners to acquire Veeam Software Group GmbH, where he now serves as a member of Veeam board of directors.
 Mr. Ayers also served as President & CEO of Holmsted, LLC and of Ayers Family Holdings, LLC.
 Previously, Mr. Ayers served on the vestry at the Church of the Apostles in Atlanta, Georgia from 2019 to 2023.
 Mr. Ayers received a Bachelor's Degree in Political Science from Kennesaw State University.
-Mr. Ayers was selected to serve on our Board due to his experience as an entrepreneur and in government.
+Mr. Ayres was selected to serve on our Board due to his experience as an entrepreneur and in government.

 Blake Masters has been a member of our Board since July 2023.
 Mr. Masters is a successful entrepreneur and venture capital investor.
 Mr. Masters co-founded Judicata, Inc., a legal intelligence software company, in 2012 and served as co-founder until 2014.
 From 2018 to 2022, Mr. Masters was the Chief Operating Officer of Thiel Capital, an investment firm that specializes in the technology sector.
 From 2018 to 2022, Mr. Masters was the President of the Thiel Foundation, a nonprofit that promotes science and innovation, and currently serves on the foundation's board of directors.
 Mr. Master's was Arizona's GOP nominee for U.S. Senate.
 In 2014, Mr. Masters co-authored with Peter Thiel, the book "Zero to One: Notes on Startups, or How to Create the Future," which quickly became a #1 New York Times bestseller in the U.S., selling more than 1.75 million copies globally.
-Arizona's GOP nominee for U.S. Senate, Mr. Masters was selected to serve on our Board due to his experience as an entrepreneur in the technology sector.
+Arizona's GOP nominee for U.S. Senate, Mr. Masters received his J.D. from Stanford Law School and a B.S. in Political Science from Stanford University.
+Mr. Masters was selected to serve on our Board due to his experience as an entrepreneur in the technology sector.